-According to PayScale, the average aircraft maintenance engineer’s salary in Australia is AU$73,994 per year, or an hourly equivalent to AU$30.96.
+According to PayScale, the average aircraft maintenance engineer's salary in Australia is AU$ 73,994 per year or an hourly equivalent of AU$ 30.96.

-As you gain experience, develop specialized skills, and advance to senior roles, you can expect a potentially higher salary than entry-level professionals in the industry.
+As you gain experience, develop specialised skills, and advance to senior roles, you can expect a higher salary than entry-level professionals in the industry.